 In New York City, in order to bring a case in State Court, you need to serve a Notice of Claim upon the city within ninety (90) days of the incident.
 That means you can't wait to speak to a lawyer.
 Want to save time?
 Click the button on the right to write me to schedule and appointment.
 Or call (212) 431-5757.

 The statute of limitations to sue the City for negligence under State Law is one year (and ninety days), so do not delay.

-In order to have a viable claim for wrongful arrest, you must have a favorable disposition at the end of your case - and acquittal or outright dismissal.
+In order to bring a claim for wrongful arrest, you must have a favorable disposition at the end of your case - an acquittal or outright dismissal.
 If you plead to charges, you will not be able to purse this claim.
 Of course, any decision you make in this regard should be made with the attorney representing you in the criminal case.